blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/exorcism_of_coulsborrough/info.md

 ### 6
 - Mercenary living quarters (6 bunks)
 - Wine shelves (25) wine bottles worth 5gp each
+- 2 mercenaries

 ### 7
 - Staircase up to trapdoor leading to Level 1, room 6

 ### 8
-- round table with cards and mercenaries
+- round table with cards and 3 mercenaries
 - (100)1GP poker chips

 ### 9
 - Port cullis on East door.
 Pressure plate on each side.
 When both have pressed, cullis drops, bells ring and ambush on unexplored side.

-## Stat blocks